Post a Job

 Tradespeople self-certify that they hold appropriate and valid liability insurance.
 MyBuilder is not able to provide any guarantees that the tradesperson's insurance policy is valid or live.

 Before work begins, we recommend you verify that a tradesperson's insurance policy wording and indemnity limits are appropriate for the type of work the tradesperson states they can carry out.

 Disputes and problems

-If you are unable to reach an agreement and would like our help, get in touch.
-In order for us to provide the best advice, you should provide answers to the following questions when you write to us.
+If you are still unable to reach an agreement and would like our help, get in touch.
+Although we are unable to mediate, we will do our best to offer clear and impartial advice about what your options are.
+In order for us to provide the best advice, you should include answers to the following questions when you write to us.

 - What happened?

 - What have you done so far to try and resolve the dispute?

 When you are ready, we recommend that you leave feedback about your experience.
 The ability to leave a comment on the trader’s public profile creates a level of accountability that wouldn't otherwise exist.
 Tradespeople have the right to reply to any neutral or negative feedback posted to the site.

 Read our advice article about dealing with disputes.